viktorgodard/robotics/README.md

 # Robotics / RPi / Arduino / RISC-V / IOT / Electronics Simulation on Linux
-# Viktor Godard
+## Viktor Godard

 This repository has more than just Arduino only items.
 I included also Arduino-like IOT devices, like my tests with:

-- vehicle/car: scantool
+- vehicle/car: scantool    (very good, easy to use!)
-- vehicle/car: piobdii
+- vehicle/car: piobdii     (todo, looks good)
+- vehicle/car: can-utils   (todo, advanced)

 - Simulide appimage  (very good, easy to use!)
 - Qucs     appimage  (not as good, difficult to use)